GadimMusayev333/solutions_repo/docs/1 Physics/3 Waves/Problem_1.md

 - **Optics**: Similar patterns happen with light in **double-slit experiments**
 - **Acoustics**: Speaker setups in rooms create interference zones

 ---

-## ✅ Summary

-- **Interference** happens when waves from multiple sources overlap.
-- You placed wave sources at the **corners of a square**.
-- The waves from each source interact across the water surface.
-- The final pattern shows areas where waves **reinforce or cancel** each other.
-- The shape of the pattern depends on the **number and placement of sources**.

----